levid83/ticketing-microservices/readme.md

 2. You can opt to deploy your application in the cloud by running the deployment scripts in github workflows.
 In this case you need a DigitalOcean account.

-3. To deploy the application locally you need to set `baseURL` to http://ingress-nginx-controller.ingress-nginx.svc.cluster.local in `./client/api/build-client.js` file.
+3. To deploy the application locally first you need to set the `baseURL` to http://ingress-nginx-controller.ingress-nginx.svc.cluster.local in `./client/api/build-client.js` file.

-4. 3.
-To deploy the application on Digital Ocean you need to set `baseURL` to a public domain name in `./client/api/build-client.js` file.
+4. To deploy the application on Digital Ocean first you need to set the `baseURL` to a public domain name in the following file `./client/api/build-client.js`.
 Domain names can be configured under Digital Ocean's Networing menu (see the [docs](https://www.digitalocean.com/docs/networking/))

-5. In production deployment change the `spec.rules.host` and `service.beta.kubernetes.io/do-loadbalancer-hostname` configs to your own domain name in `infrastructure/kubernetes-prod/ingress-service.yaml` file
+5. In case of production deployment change the `spec.rules.host` and the `service.beta.kubernetes.io/do-loadbalancer-hostname` configs to your own domain name in the following file `infrastructure/kubernetes-prod/ingress-service.yaml`

 ### Local development deployment